Bambo-Rambo/TinyFinder/README.md

 ### Step 3 - Preferences

-The "Ignore Filters" button will show all the results for the given state and method without messing with the already selected filters.
+The `Ignore Filters` button will show all results for a given state without messing with the already selected filters.

-For ID RNG, pick the desired TID/SID combo and choose how many indexes you want the program to find before stopping the search.
+For ID RNG, pick the desired TID/SID combo or you can uncheck either of the 2 you don't care about if you want more results to choose from (mainly a specific date).
 Full ID RNG guide [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/Gen6TidSidRNG.md).

 For Normal Wild RNG, choose the desired slot(s), if you want to sync the nature check the sync button to filter the results.
 If playing ORAS, choose the desired black/white flute level impact.
 Set to 0 if don't care.
 Full Wild/FS guide [here](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/NormalWild-FS-RNG.md).